ros2-gbp/rcl-release/rcl_yaml_param_parser/README.md

 **ROS2 rcl YAML paramter parser**

-Parse a YAML parameter file and populate the C data structure.
+Parse a YAML parameter file and populate the C data structure

-Features are described in detail at [http://docs.ros2.org](http://docs.ros2.org/latest/api/rcl_yaml_param_parser/index.html)

 The data structure params_st will then be used during node initialization